Shinyanga Region: Population

 The Sukuma people are the dominant ethnic group.
 Other ethnic groups include the Nyamwezi and Sumbwa, who are primarily located in the areas of western Kahama District.
 In eastern Shinyanga District there are also sizable immigrant populations of Wanyiramba, Wataturu, and Wahadzabe from neighboring Singida.
 The majority of the peoples in the area are Bantus, who settled Shinyanga region during the Iron Age.
 The majority Sukuma community is invested in agricultural and livestock sectors of the regional economy.
-There is a sizable Swahili speaking Arab community that settled the area in the 19th century, mostly decendants of slavers.
+There is a sizable Swahili speaking Arab community that settled the area in the 19th century, mostly descendants of slavers.
 They are the largest non-Indigenous community in the region.

 Demographics

 In 2016 the Tanzania National Bureau of Statistics report there were 1,666,554 people in the region, from 1,534,808 in 2012.
-For 2002–2012, the region's 2.1 percent average annual population growth rate was the twentieth highest in the country.
+For 2002–2012, the region's 2.1 per cent average annual population growth rate was the twentieth highest in the country.